Let’s start simple – what is conceptual art?

 After marveling over the mechanical hammer-birds with my children, we moved towards the next space.

-Horn’s other piece on display was called Concern for Anarchy (1990).
+Horn’s other piece on display was called Concert for Anarchy (1990).
 It is essentially a piano suspended upside down from the ceiling.
 This also fascinated the children and adults alike.

 Reading the descriptions of the pieces added to my appreciation of the work, although I did initially find myself more perplexed by the work. .